Lallassu/smhialert/README.md

 }
 ```

-The *messages* contains an hash of districts (if 'all' is used) and each districts has 'msgs' which is an array of all active messages for that district.
+The *messages* contains an hash of districts (if 'all' is used) and each districts has *msgs* which is an array of all active messages for that district.

 ## Districts
 curl -s https://opendata-download-warnings.smhi.se/api/version/2/districtviews/all.json|jq . |egrep '(id|name)' | perl -p -e 's%^\s*(.*),\n%$1%g' | perl -p -e 's%""id%\n"id%g' |tr  '"' ' ' | perl -p -e 's% : %:%g'